HackerN64/F3DEX3/README.md

 Overlay 1 is always loaded.)

 F3DEX3 introduces a third overlay, Overlay 4, which can occupy the same IMEM as Overlay 2 and 3.
-This overlay contains code to compute the inverse transpose of the model matrix M (abbreviated as mIT), and also contains code for handling certain display list commands which are rarely executed (`SPLightToRDP`, `SPFlagsDram`, `SPModifyVertex`, `SPBranchZ`, and the codepath for `SPMatrix` with `G_MTX_MUL` set).
-The computation of mIT is needed whenever vertices are loaded, lighting is enabled, and mIT is out of date (i.e. M has been updated).
-In other words, for every moving object or skeleton limb which has lighting enabled, the RSP has to load Overlay 4 once to compute mIT and then load Overlay 2 to do all the lighting.
+This overlay contains handlers for:
+- Computing the inverse transpose of the model matrix M (abbreviated as mIT), discussed below
+- The codepath for `SPMatrix` with `G_MTX_MUL` set
+- `SPBranchLessZ*`
+- `SPModifyVertex`
+- `SPDma_io`

-Loading the IMEM overlay space with Overlay 4 and then reloading Overlay 2 into the same space takes about 3.5 microseconds of DRAM time including overheads.
+Whenever any of these features is needed, the RSP has to swap to Overlay 4.
+The next time lighting or clipping is needed, the RSP has to then swap back to Overlay 2 or 3.
+The round-trip of these two overlay loads takes about 3.5 microseconds of DRAM time including overheads.
+Fortunately, all the above features other than the mIT matrix are rarely or never used.
-This means, for a scene containing 100 moving objects / skeleton limbs in your scene, the memory will be occupied for an additional 1.4 ms per frame.
-Some work on the CPU and RDP can overlap with this, but generally you can assume that means the frame takes about 350 microseconds longer per 100 matrices.
-Note that most scenes are less complex than this (I'd be impressed if you can make a scene with 100 nontrivial moving objects / limbs which renders within the 50 ms per frame).
-Particles, which of course occupy a lot of matrices, typically don't have lighting, so they will not need either Overlay 2 or 4--please don't use lighting on particles in F3DEX3!

-If you're wondering why mIT is needed in F3DEX3, it's because normals are covectors--they stretch in the opposite direction of an object's scaling.
+The mIT matrix is needed in F3DEX3 because normals are covectors--they stretch in the opposite direction of an object's scaling.
 So while you multiply a vertex by M to transform it from model space to world space, you have to multiply a normal by M inverse transpose to go to world space.
 F3DEX2 solves this problem by instead transforming light directions into model space with M transpose, and computing the lighting in model space.
 However, this requires extra DMEM to store the transformed lights, and adds an additional performance penalty for point lighting which is absent in F3DEX3.
-Plus, having things in world space enables the cull flags system based on vertex distance to the camera, and the Fresnel feature.
+Plus, having world space normals enables the Fresnel feature.

+If an object's transformation matrix stack only included translations, rotations, and uniform scale (i.e. same scale in X, Y, and Z), then M inverse transpose is just a rescaled version of M, and the normals can be transformed with M directly.
+It is only when the matrix includes nonuniform scales or shear that M inverse transpose differs from M. The difference gets larger as the scale or shear gets more extreme.

+F3DEX3 provides three options for handling this (see `SPNormalsMode`):
+- `G_NORMALS_MODE_FAST`: Use M to transform normals.
+No performance penalty.
+  Lighting will be slightly wrong for objects with nonuniform scale or shear.
+- `G_NORMALS_MODE_AUTO`: The RSP will automatically compute M inverse transpose whenever M changes.
+Costs about 3.5 microseconds of DRAM time per matrix, i.e. per object or skeleton limb which has lighting enabled.
+Lighting is correct for nonuniform scale or shear.
+- `G_NORMALS_MODE_MANUAL`: You compute M inverse transpose on the CPU and manually upload it to the RSP every time M changes.

+It is recommended to use `G_NORMALS_MODE_FAST` (the default) for most things, and use `G_NORMALS_MODE_AUTO` only for objects while they currently have a nonuniform scale (e.g. Mario only while he is squashed).

+### Optimizing for RSP code size

+A number of over-zealous optimizations in F3DEX2 which saved a cycle or two but took several more instructions have been removed.
+F3DEX3 will be slightly slower than F3DEX2 in RSP cycles (not DRAM traffic or RDP time), especially for large quantities of very short commands.
+Note that for certain codepaths such as point lighting, the RSP will now be faster than in F3DEX2, and the improved performance from all the new microcode features should more than make up for these slight reductions in efficiency.

+### Far clipping removal

+The removal of far clipping saved a substantial amount of DMEM.

+### RDP temporary buffers shrinking

+In FIFO version of F3DEX2, there are two DMEM buffers to hold RDP commands generated by the microcode, which are swapped and copied to the FIFO in DRAM.
+These each had the capacity of between two and three full-size triangle commands (i.e. triangles with shade, texture, and Z-buffer).
+For short commands (e.g. texture loads, color combiner, etc.) there is a minor performance gain from having longer buffers in DMEM which are swapped to DRAM less frequently.
+And, if a substantial portion of triangles were rendered without shade or texture such that three tris could fit per buffer, being able to fit the three tris would also slightly improve performance.
+However, in practice, the vast majority of the FIFO is occupied by these full-size tris, so the buffers are effectively only two tris in size because a third tri can't fit.
+So, their size has been reduce to two tris, saving a substantial amount of DMEM.